jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial03.rst

-Excel treats different types of input data, such as strings and numbers, differently although it generally does it transparently to the user. xlsxwriter tries to emulate this in the :ref:`worksheet. <Worksheet>`:func:`write()` method by mapping Lua data types to types that Excel supports.
+Excel treats different types of input data, such as strings and numbers, differently although it generally does it transparently to the user. xlsxwriter.lua tries to emulate this in the :ref:`worksheet. <Worksheet>`:func:`write()` method by mapping Lua data types to types that Excel supports.